Rogomi/Traxion-ProjectLego-TechDoc/android.md

 ### DEBUGGING

-We use a few debugging tools to test Project Lego functionalities.
+We use a few debugging tools to test UMS functionalities.
 We also use Android Virtual Device in Android Studio in order to test the Native Apps in different screen sizes and SDK Versions.

 ### THIRD-PARTY LIBRARIES